A cavity array microscope for parallel single-atom interfacing

-In this first demonstration, spatial inversion of the cavity mode due to reflection off of the curved mirror creates a point symmetry which causes a single cavity mode to create two spatially separate traps in the atom plane, and two output ports on the flat end mirror (Ext.
-Data Fig.~\ref{efig:2atom}).
-This is why the 43 cavity modes in Fig.~\ref{fig:schematic}b produce 86 fluorescence spots.
-The double atom loading effect could be eliminated by using an auxiliary potential to prevent loading into one half of the shared cavity mode, or more generally by replacing the curved mirror with a second 4f retro-reflecting telescope; the latter approach is explored in greater detail in our next-generation cavity array microscope proposal~\cite{soper2025cavity}.
-In the present work we do not explicitly prevent the two-atom loading, but we work in a configuration with intentionally low overall filling fraction of the array to quadratically suppress two atom events, yielding a single-atom loading probability of ${\approx}30\%$ and a two-atom loading probability of ${\approx}3\%$ (Ext.
-Data Fig.~\ref{efig:2atom}).
-Further, we sum EMCCD counts from both output ports of each cavity.
+In this first demonstration, spatial inversion of the cavity mode due to reflection off of the curved mirror causes a single cavity mode to create two spatially separate traps in the atom and image planes.
+Thus, the 43 cavity modes in Fig.~\ref{fig:schematic}b produce 86 fluorescence spots.
+We do not explicitly prevent the two-atom loading, but work with intentionally low array filling to quadratically suppress two atom events, see Methods~\ref{met:atomloading}.